-Description of the course
+Basic description of the course

-The class will consist of lectures, and collaborative work among students.
-It is important to obtain and understand all class notes as not all of the material in the class is in the text and usually 1⁄2 of the problems on the quizzes and midterms will involve material that was discussed in class in detail.
+The classtime will consist of lectures, and collaborative work among students.
+It is important to obtain and understand all class notes as not all of the material in the class is in the text and usually 90% of the problems on the quizzes and midterms will involve material that was discussed in class in detail.

-It is important to review notes nightly in order to identify items that you do not understand.
-Your Lecture class Review assignments will help with this task.
-If you don't understand what is happening in class, then get help from someone including possibly the instructor.
+It is important to review notes nightly in order to identify items that you do not understand. .
+If you don't understand what is happening in class, then make a special note to yourself (in a right hand column) in order to get help from someone including possibly the instructor.

 If you do not understand very well the material covered during class, then you are unlikely to do well on quizzes and tests.
 The textbook should be seen as one of many resources that supplement class instruction; knowing some problems / ideas from the textbook problems is only part of being prepared.
+Students are expected to learn and understand how to use the fundamental ideas discussed in class and also derive (prove) some of these ideas.